-Although this handbook is distributed electronically, you may receive a paper copy by requesting one from your school's principal.
+Although this handbook is distributed electronically, you may receive a physical copy by requesting one from your school's principal at the start of the school year.

 This handbook is updated annually, while policy adoption and revision may occur throughout the year.
 Changes in policy or other rules that affect the handbook provisions will be posted on the district website, or through other communications.
 The district reserves the right to modify provisions of the handbook at any time, whenever it is deemed necessary.